George Foreman vs. Tommy Morrison: Aftermath

 Morrison's victory not only made him the WBO heavyweight champion, but also a legitimate contender to the three major heavyweight titles sanctioned by the WBA, WBC and IBF.
+His rise and reign, projected to last for a few years at least, lasted for only 144 days.
 Morrison first agreed to defend his newly won title against his Rocky V co-star Michael Williams in what was billed as real-life Tommy Gunn vs. Union Cane (the characters that Morrison and Williams played in the film) matchup.
 However, Williams refused to leave his dressing room and Morrison was forced to face unknown journeyman Tim Tomashek, winning the bout after four rounds when Tomashek's corner refused to let him continue.
 Morrison then agreed to a lucrative WBC title shot against champion Lennox Lewis, but opted to defend his WBO title against little-known Michael Bentt in what was perceived to be a warmup before facing Lewis.
 However, Bentt would unexpectedly score three knockdowns over Morrison en route to a first-round knockout victory that cost Morrison his title match against Lewis.

 Foreman initially stuck with his retirement plans and spent a year and a half without participating in a boxing match.
 However, Foreman decided to challenge the newly crowned WBA and IBF heavyweight champion Michael Moorer for his titles to which Moorer accepted.
 Moorer appeared to have the fight in hand and was ahead on all three scorecards when Foreman hit him with a sudden right hand in the 10th round that dropped Moorer for the count and made Foreman the oldest heavyweight champion in boxing history.